 LANSBURY’S LABOUR WEEKLY.

 See Frank Andrews: FTR 15, 2005.
-Frank gives a good write-up of these rather scarce discs.
+Frank gives a good write-up of these scarce discs.
 George Lansbury (1859-1940) was a Labour Member of Parliament very early on, in 1910.
 He founded his eponymous magazine in 1925.
 It lasted for about two and a half years, when it merged with the Labour Party’s official publication, the New Leader.
 Having published socialist songs and music in his paper, he progressed to making records, but encountered much opposition.
 Most record companies refused to record the songs, which they regarded as inflammatory.
 However, David Sternberg, of the British Homophone Co.
 Ltd., allowed the use of his then-obsolete acoustic equipment.
-However, there then arose the difficulty of having them pressed; Homophone’s discs were pressed (as well as recorded) at this time by ‘mighty HMV’, who would have nothing to do with Socialist songs, as was only to be expected!
+Then, there arose the difficulty of having them pressed; Homophone’s discs were pressed (as well as recorded) at this time by ‘mighty HMV’, who would have nothing to do with Socialist songs, as was only to be expected!
 Eventually, the Pathé concern pressed them – but insisted they carry plain white labels, so as not to engender argument among their work-force.
 The labels, perforce, had to be stuck on by hand.
 On ‘The Red Flag’, which is quite a long record, the sticking on has not been done very well; but on ‘God Save The People’ it is much neater, and the edge of the underlying white label shows around the edge.
 ‘Rufus John’ was actually John Goss, who was an HMV artiste, so that company was, indirectly involved after all!
 There were only six issues altogether, made between July 1926 and March 1927, and all were acoustic.

 See Frank Andrews: FTR 15, 2005.
 A very elusive label, which even Frank declines to date precisely.
 He feels that it might have been a ‘tallyman’ label (see e.g. John Bull and Meloto) and in view of the scarcity of them, one which may have failed during the price wars of 1913, which drove the price of cheap records down to just 1/- (5p).
 They were never advertised in the Trade Journals.
 Or, they may have been made for one particular dealer or client, as yet unknown.
 (However, in BRI Frank notes that Mead & Co. of Liverpool were selling phonographs and cylinders called ‘The Leader’ in 1903 and subsequently for some time.
 It is possible that The Leader disc records were also made for Mead & Co.)
 Frank is confident, however, that they were manufactured, in this country, by the Disc Record Company.
 This concern had accumulated, in various ways, a large number of masters from a variety of sources.
 These they used to press discs at the cheaper end of the market.
 Their stock-in-trade included stuff from Beka, Bel Canto, Dacapo, Favorite, Nicole, and U.S. masters from the defunct Star Records and the American Record Company, as witness Collins & Harlan on 640.
 ‘The Leader’ remains very much a label of mystery; and though its inception is unknown, it cannot have carried on much after late 1914, as the Disc Record Co. went to the wall in early 1915.
 The significance of the ‘Special’ label on the right is not yet known.